Why Upgrade Your Mustang's Upper & Lower Control Arms

 If you're looking to spice up your Mustang suspension, aftermarket control arms can give your Mustang a tighter feel.
 This guide will show you the benefits as well as the disadvantages to upgrading from stock control arms.

-The upper control arms keep the rear axle from moving side to side.
-They also eliminate any pinion angle deflection that can botch traction.
-The lower control restrains the rear axle from moving front and back, just as the leaf springs on older model vehicles and most trucks, the lower control arms transmit the force from the wheels to the chassis.
-Of course, the four-link system is much lighter, and more effective in preventing axle wrap than the traditional leaf spring set up.
+The front arms eliminate any pinion angle deflection that can botch traction while the rears restrain the axle from moving front and back, just as the leaf springs on older model vehicles and most trucks.
+Rear control arms bolt up to the upper part of the differential housing and connect to the body.
+Their main purpose is to support the up and down movement of the axles.
+The lower control arms also transmit the force from the wheels to the chassis.
+Of course, control arms are much lighter, and more effective in preventing axle wrap than the traditional leaf spring set up.

-For those who don’t know, axle wrap is torque and traction combining to twist the axle, pushing the nose of the differential up going forward and down going backward) by twisting the axle into an "S" shape.
+For those who don’t know, axle wrap is torque and traction combining to twist the axle (pushing the nose of the differential up going forward and down going backward) into an "S" shape.
 The energy is stored in the spring until the tire slips, and at that point the spring snaps back violently.
 Sometimes this results in a hopping sensation, hence the other common term, "axle hop."
 It can be very hard on driveshafts and u-joints.

 Weaknesses in a Mustang's Stock Control Arms

-Although a significant improvement over leaf springs, the four-link system has some downfalls in its stock form.
+Although a significant improvement over leaf springs, control arms has some downfalls in its stock form.
 Ford used a soft rubber bushing at the mounting points at the chassis and axle.
 This allows for a more comfortable, forgiving riding experience for the average driver but poor performance in the way of handling and traction.